logo

 “I wondered if, by any chance, he might be the boss of Eternity.”

-“No, I’m not jealous.
-That would be ridiculous!”
-I was quick to reject her idea.
-“I just thought you two might have a symbiotic connection.
-I mean, businesswise, like common marketing strategy and client service.”
+“Of course, I’m not jealous.
+Don’t be ridiculous!”
+I was quick to reject her suspicion.
+“I just wanted to know what kind of relationship you two have.
+Is it a symbiotic business connection, like similar marketing strategy and clientele, or some kind of joint venture?”

 “What do you mean, ‘everybody’?”
 Sandra raised her eyebrows, puzzled.